 CANZUK International seeks to establish a comprehensive multi-lateral free trade agreement between Canada, Australia, New Zealand and the United Kingdom.
-Customs duties and other barriers to commerce would be removed.
-Such a union would give its constituent members more collective bargaining power in dealing with large trading partners such as the USA, China, India and the European Union.
+Customs duties and other barriers to commerce would be removed, and such a union would give its constituent members more collective bargaining power in dealing with larger trading partners such as the USA, China, India and the European Union.

-In addition, a coordinated foreign policy for the CANZUK group would facilitate humanitarian support for the developing Commonwealth realms in the Caribbean and Pacific.
-Such projects could extend to educational schemes, modelled on Rhodes Scholarships and the Duke of Edinburgh Award.
-The already significant collaboration in the staffing of police, peacekeeping and election monitoring between the developed and developing realms provides a good starting point for further cooperation.
-Such assistance would not only befit countries with a common history, it would also enhance geopolitical security for all concerned.
+In addition, a coordinated foreign policy for the CANZUK countries would facilitate humanitarian support for the developing Commonwealth realms in the Caribbean and Pacific.
+Such projects could extend to educational schemes modelled on the Rhodes Scholarships and the Duke of Edinburgh Award.
+The already significant collaboration in the staffing of police, peacekeeping and election monitoring between the developed and developing realms provides a good starting point for further cooperation, and such assistance would not only befit countries with a common history, but would also enhance geopolitical security for all concerned.